rkhanna99/Movie-Recommendation/README.md

 # Movie Recommendation/Search App

 In this project I wanted to make an application that was capable of providing movie recommendations and allowing a user to search for any movie and get infromation regarding it.
 For this project I used a combination of R (to handle data) and Java (main project functionality).
 This project runs directly on the command line through eclipse.
-I've encountered some issues trying to make it work on all devices but I'm in the process of trying to fix them.
+Also note this is just running locally on my machine.
+Read the Future Considerations part to see how this can be improved.

 ## The Process